izzleshab/skga-project2/README.md

 For this project we opted to use the first generation of 151 Pokemon for the 'easy' difficulty.
 The 'medium' difficulty adds an additional 100 pokemon from the second generation of Pokemon.
 The 'hard' difficulty adds an additional 135 Pokemon from generation three.

-We then took the following steps to produce the app:
+I then took the following steps as part of my contribution to produce the app:

-- We produced hand drawn wireframes for the home page, question page, win page and loss page to guide the development process
+- I produced hand drawn wirefrmes for the home page, question page, win page and loss page to guide the development process.
-- We produced the required pages as React components.
+- I produced the required pages as React components.
-- We used React-router-dom to link between our various pages seemlessly.
+- I used React-router-dom to link between our various pages seemlessly.
-- We produced the game logic
-- We added light styling using a combination of Bulma and SCSS.
+- I added light styling using a combination of Bulma and SCSS.

 ## API Requests